-Short-term disability provides income replacement benefits when an injury, sickness, or pregnancy results in your continuous disability for up to 180 days.
-It is an optional product offered by the University and provided by Life Insurance Company of North America, a Cigna company.
+Short-term disability provides income replacement benefits if you are unable to work due to an injury, sickness, or pregnancy that results in your continuous disability for up to 180 days.
+It is an optional product offered by the University and provided by Unum.

 As a newly eligible employee, you may enroll online in MyU within 30 days of employment without providing medical evidence of insurability.
-Coverage becomes effective the first day of the month following your first day of employment.
+The new coverage amount becomes effective the first day of the month following your first day of employment.

 You may select an amount to replace up to 66.67% of your salary, in increments of $100, but no more than $5,000 per month.

-You have another opportunity during Open Enrollment in November to add coverage without evidence of insurability if you have an existing amount of short-term disability coverage.
+If you have an existing amount of short-term disability insurance, you will be able to add more coverage without evidence of insurability during Open Enrollment in November.
 You can add up to $200 of coverage provided that you do not exceed 66.67% of your salary.
-Your new coverage will be effective on January 1 of the new plan year.
+The new insurance amount will be effective on January 1 of the new plan year.

 Benefits are paid from the first day of a disability due to an accident, or the eighth day of a disability due to sickness or pregnancy, if your claim is approved.
 The maximum duration of benefits for a disability is 26 weeks.

 You may be eligible for a partial disability benefit when you return to work and are able to perform some, but not all, of the essential duties of your occupation, and your work earnings are 80% or less of your covered weekly earnings.
 If your work earnings are equal to or exceed 80%, you are not eligible for a partial disability benefit.

 You may receive your unreduced short-term disability benefit plus your work earnings while you are working part-time; however, the combination cannot exceed 100% of your pre-disability earnings.